br3ndonland/mws-restaurant-stage-1/README.md

 ## Description

 This is a web application that displays a list of restaurants and associated information.
 I completed this as project 1 of my [Udacity Google Mobile Web Specialist Nanodegree program](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024).

-The project had three parts:
+Project 1 had three parts:

 1. **Responsive design**
 2. **Accessibility features**